danielandreif/calculator/README.md

 ---

 ### HOMEWORK JUnit day one:
-1. Tests can be divided as follows:
+1. //WIP// THE ASSERTS ARE NOT DONE YET Tests can be divided as follows:
    - basicAdditionTests: tests for the addition operation including asserts.
    - expertMultiplyTests: tests for the multiply operation including asserts.
    - expertPowTests: tests for the powerOf operation including asserts.